arysgithub/Data-Science-Manager/README.md

 Student Number : 33016258

-Actual hrs spent for the assignment:
+Actual hrs spent for the assignment:41

 Which Artificial Intelligence tools used (if applicable):